nestorrente/true-json/README.md

 }
 ```

-Notice that calling `JsonAdapters.set()` without any element adapter is equivalent to calling
+Notice that calling `JsonAdapters.set()` without any element adapter is equivalent to
 `JsonAdapters.set(JsonAdapters.identity())`.

 ### record(valueAdapter)